-The Paradise Theatre is located at 1006 Bloor St W (at Westmoreland Ave on the northwest corner), in the Bloorcourt Village neighbourhood of Toronto.
+The Paradise Theatre is located at 1006 Bloor St W (at Westmoreland Ave on the northwest corner) in the Bloorcourt Village neighbourhood of Toronto.

-Architecture of the World War II Era Theatre
+The Architecture of the World War II Era Theatre

 On the lower storey of the south facade, the outside box office is flanked by two main entrances, each with terrazzo floors displaying geometric shapes.
-The second storey features rows of narrow stone quoins along with five flat-headed window openings, each with stone detailing.
+The second storey features rows of narrow stone quoins and five flat-headed window openings, each with stone detailing.
 Above two of these windows are elegant cast stone pilaster strips which wrap over the centred parapet.

 Changes Throughout the Years

 In 1957, the theatre changed ownership and became the Paradise Kino, showing German films.
 In 1966, a local Italian family purchased the theatre and called it Nuovo Cinema Paradise.
 The Italian theatre screened unsubtitled Italian movies.
-In the 1980’s, the family leased the building to an adult theatre chain and it was renamed Eve’s Paradise.
+In the 1980s, the family leased the building to an adult theatre chain, and it was renamed Eve’s Paradise.

 - The stainless-steel box office and entrance doors were also reconstructed as the originals, at some point, had been removed.